 Nothing quite compares to the feeling of accomplishment and success in purchasing and acquiring the keys to your first condominium after years and years of saving.
 Genuinely owning your living space would enable you to afford the luxury of having a bit more leeway towards some of the alterations in your flat and sincerely calling the place your very own.

-The effect it has on you is both rewarding and truly satisfying, after all—you would no longer have to worry about monthly rentals, rude and intolerant landlords and landladies, etc. Although you need to exercise a bit of caution though as depending on your standard payment scheme, you still run the risk of getting evicted should you default on your payments.
+The effect it has on you is both rewarding and genuinely satisfying, after all—you would no longer have to worry about monthly rentals, rude and intolerant landlords and landladies, etc. Although you need to exercise a bit of caution though as depending on your standard payment scheme, you still run the risk of getting evicted should you default on your payments.

 But regardless, it is a significant milestone in life that should be truly celebrated by anyone who has already been fortunate enough to achieve it.
-After all, in a time wherein economic state remains erratic and the prices of commodities are always ranging from borderline affordable to moderately expensive coupled with the real estate’s high rates, obtaining your own place does not come as an easy feat.
+After all, in a time wherein economic state remains erratic and the prices of commodities are always ranging from borderline affordable to moderately expensive coupled with the real estate’s high rates, obtaining your place does not come as an easy feat.

 Below are a few steps you need to do away with sooner rather than later.

 Whether you are billeted in any sort of condominium may it be a condo in Makati, BGC or Mandaluyong, if you bought it from a previous owner, chances are they still have the keys to your existing lock.
 Or the same owner may have hidden a key in the same storage spot he did for years which may go into the wrong hands.
 So, stay safe and change your locks as soon as possible.

 2.)
 Forward your mail

 This one is easily overlooked but incredibly imperative once you have already moved in.
 One of the first and key things you should consider when moving into a new flat is forwarding all correspondence to your existing address.
 Although electronic mail is something that exists nowadays, there are letters of correspondence that are sent traditionally through snail mail.